Built to win

 Riverview Sports News

-CARNEYS POINT — In playoff basketball, a lot like golf, they don’t ask you how, they just ask how many.
+CARNEYS POINT — In playoff basketball, a lot like in golf, they don’t ask you how, they just ask how many.

-Ocean (16-13), the No. 8 seed, gave Salem a battle for 27 minutes and for a time it appeared the Mighty Oaks might be in for some anxious days awaiting the tournament selection committee’s four at-large bids to the nationals.
+Ocean (16-13), the No. 8 seed, gave Salem a battle for 27 minutes and for a time it seemed if the Mighty Oaks didn’t get it together they’d have be in for some anxious days awaiting the tournament selection committee’s four at-large bids to the nationals.
+But, just as they have many times this season, they flipped the switch and won the game going away.

-They trailed a team they put 100 on twice this season 50-49 with 13:03 to play.
-Playing in front of the biggest home crowd of the year, they came out a timeout and outscored the Vikings 31-10 the rest of the game.
-During that stretch, the Mighty Oaks held their visitors to 3-for-21 shooting and turned them over seven times.
+They had put 100 on this team twice this season, but trailed 50-49 with 13:03 to go in the second half.
+Playing in front of the biggest home crowd of the year, they came out of a timeout there and ran out the Vikings 31-10 the rest of the game.

-Lee and Nayeem Johnson had five steals at the height of the run, including one by Lee at midcoast that Jarrell Little turned into a layup-and-one.
 “That was a big energy play,” Lee said.
 “I feel like that changed the momentum of the game.”

 SALEM CC 80, OCEAN 60